richardwardza/prisma-lambda-layers/README.md

+Not ready yet - trying to assist with debugging https://github.com/prisma/prisma/issues/13672

 # Introduction

 This is a quick project to show how AWS SAM can deploy a Prisma based typescript project using layers.